google/data-layer-helper/README.md

 syntaxes for updating values that are already in the abstract data model.

 The first of these syntaxes allows you to call any method supported on the existing type.
-For example, if the existing value in the abstract model is an Array, you'd have a wide variety of APIs that can be called (e.g. push, pop, concat, shift, unshift, etc.).
-To invoke this syntax, you would push a "command array" onto the dataLayer instead of a normal message object.
+For example, if the existing value in the abstract model is an `Array`, you'd have a wide variety of APIs that can be called (e.g. `push`, `pop`, `concat`, `shift`, `unshift`, etc.).
+To invoke this syntax, you would push a "command array" onto the data layer instead of a normal message object.

 ```js